Booster may be needed for J&J shot as Delta variant spreads, some experts already taking them

 The debate centers on concerns over how protective the J&J shot is against the Delta variant first detected in India and now circulating widely in many countries.
 Delta, which has also been associated with more severe disease, could quickly become the dominant version of the virus in the United States, Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky has warned.

 There is no substantial data showing how protective the J&J vaccine is against the new variant.
-However, UK studies show that two doses of either the Pfizer/BioNTech or AstraZeneca (AZN.L) vaccines are significantly more protective against the variant than one. read more
+However, UK studies show that two doses of either the Pfizer/BioNTech or AstraZeneca vaccines are significantly more protective against the variant than one.

 Andy Slavitt, former senior pandemic advisor to U.S. President Joe Biden, raised the idea this week on his podcast.
 At least half a dozen prominent infectious disease experts said U.S. regulators need to address the issue in short order.